Towards Supporting QIR: Steps for Adopting the Quantum Intermediate Representation: An Abridged History of Quantum Intermediate Representations

 \subsection{QIR: Adding Quantum to the Classical}

 In contrast to OpenQASM, the \emph{Quantum Intermediate Representation}~(QIR,~\cite{QIRSpec2021}) adopts a different strategy: It builds upon an established classical compilation infrastructure, augmenting it with quantum instructions.
 This approach allows QIR to utilize the existing classical compiler infrastructure, thereby inheriting its optimizations and transformations for classical code without additional effort.
 Specifically, QIR extends the classical IR used in the compiler framework \emph{LLVM}~\cite{lattnerLLVMCompilationFramework2004}.
 It uses this IR to implement various compiler optimizations on this IR before, eventually, compiling it to target-specific assembly for execution.
 As such, LLVM IR can express arbitrary classical program logic, including functions, conditionals, and loops.
 However, it cannot express quantum computations by itself.
-To this end, QIR, as initially proposed by \textsc{Microsoft}, defines a set of additional functions that can be used to express quantum computations with the LLVM IR.
+To this end, QIR, as initially proposed by \mbox{Microsoft}, defines a set of additional functions that can be used to express quantum computations with the LLVM IR.

-\begin{example} The relevant lines of a QIR program that represent the same circuit as in \cref{exp:qasm} are shown on the right in \cref{fig:code}\footnote{Note, that we chose to use modern LLVM syntax with opaque pointers here, as opposed to the syntax used in the QIR specification that is only compatible with LLVM versions prior to 16.}.
-Initially, two arrays of two qubits and two classical bits are allocated.
-The pointers to those are stored in local variables on the stack labeled \lstinline| The Hadamard-gate is then applied to the first qubit.
-To this end, the first qubit is extracted from the qubit array and passed to the function \lstinline|@__quantum__qis__h__body|.
-The CNOT-gate is applied in a similar fashion.
-Finally, the measurement of both qubits is performed. \end{example}
+\begin{example} The relevant lines of a QIR program that represent the same circuit as in \cref{exp:qasm} are shown on the right in \cref{fig:code}\footnote{Note, that we chose to use modern LLVM syntax with opaque pointers here, as opposed to the legacy syntax used in the initial QIR specification.}.
+Initially, an array \lstinline| Note here, that the result type is an opaque pointer according to the QIR specification.
+Hence, we specify the element size to be 8 bytes to fit a pointer to the results.

+For the application of the Hadamard-gate, the first qubit is extracted from the qubit array.
+Since, \lstinline| Hereafter, the Hadamard-gate is applied to the qubit.
+In the next block of code, we also extract the second qubit \lstinline| Afterward, the state of both qubits is measured and stored in the initially allocated array \lstinline| Finally, after the results got processed by classical code or recorded in the output of the program, all resources are released---something that cannot be done explicitly in OpenQASM. \end{example}